-It’s only taken me five years to get here.
-And honestly, assessing the results of my journey is still an ongoing process.
+It’s only taken me five years and 10,00o tweets to get here.
+And honestly, assessing the results of my social media journey on Twitter is still an ongoing process.

 Just crossed over: 10,000 updates. 🙂